About Us

 East Creek has a number of documents available for viewing that details the way in which our Centre operates.
 Please take a look as required, more will be available as the need arises.

-Please note that East Creek Community Centre also has tax deductible status.
-Please consult the Centre for specifics and the form needed to be filled out for a tax deductible donation.
+Please note that East Creek Community Centre also has tax deductible status, but in and of itself is not a charity.
+Please consult the Centre for specifics and the form needed to be filled out for a tax deductible donation through ANHCA.

 Please note that East Creek’s business model is not independent of professional organisations, associations and memberships.
 East Creek is a member of the following associations;